Not Currently Open- Bano de Oro Trail: A Peaceful Stroll Along a Forest Stream –

 There are many trails in the El Yunque National Forest, but one great trail that is often overlooked is the Bano de Oro trail.
 Bano de Oro is one of my favorite trails because it goes along the river through a very lush part of the rain forest, there are sounds of the river and forest all around you, and it’s not a very busy trail.
 Oftentimes, you can walk the entire length of the trail without seeing anyone else.

-The trail takes you past the Bano de Oro, which is an old freshwater "swimming pool" built in the 1930′s.
-It is no longer usable, but it does give you a glimpse into the history of the rain forest.
+The trail takes you past the Bano de Oro, which is an old freshwater "swimming pool" built in the 1930’s.
+The pool is no longer usable, but it does give you a glimpse into the history of the rain forest.
 The other neat things you will see along this trail, besides just the running river, are the remains of old fish hatchery tanks, which look like big, empty cement pools.
 It is interesting to see how the forest is taking back the land – plants now fill the pools that were once full of water and fish.